zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **CM**: What does that mean?

-**ZMD**: So I think I think the idea—we don't know everything.
+**ZMD**: So I think the idea—we don't know everything.
 Part of the reason _The New York Times_ is necessary is because we don't know that everything that's going on in the world.
 Hypothetically, you could imagine—I think this is a pretty low probability—but like you could imagine some secret lab somewhere is doing AI work that we don't know about.

 **CM**: This is where we differ.
 Because you're doing a hypothetical.
 A brick falling on my head is not hypothetical.